Toterich/site/content/blog/microservice_arguments.md

 Microservices are a well-established design pattern for large software projects, where an application is split into independent components, usually communicating via a network-based interface.
 Oftentimes, HTTP is used as the protocol to exchange data between microservices, which also allows easily distributing services over several machines.
 [This 2014 article by Martin Fowler](https://martinfowler.com/articles/microservices.html) explains the concept in some detail.

 There are many purported advantages of a software design like this, ranging from purely technical to organizational ones.
 However, in my opinion many of those are not very convincing when it comes to motivate moving to a microservice architecture.

+## The problem with microservices

+But first, why would the choice to use microservices require motivation in the first place?
+Do they bring any inherent drawbacks that might negatively affect an application?

+The biggest and most glaring drawback is the significant overhead when exchanging messages between independent programs via some sort of serial protocol.

+## Thoughts on common microservice arguments

-Let's go through a few of the popular arguments and try to challenge them.
+With the motivation for why microservices should be critically examined out of the way, let's gro through a few of the popular arguments in favor of them and try to challenge those.

-## Independent Scaling
+### Independent Scaling

-### The argument:
+#### The argument:

 If only a certain subcomponent of an application starts experiencing higher load, factoring this component out into a microservice and deploying it on a different machine allows scaling it up independently of the rest of the application, either vertically by increasing the amount of resources that the server running the microservice has available, or horizontally by deploying multiple instances of the same service on multiple machines.

-### My take:
+#### My take:

 I think this is indeed a strong argument for using microservices, especially nowadays where many applications, especially in the world of web programming, are deployed on virtual machines and scaling up a single node requires just a change in some config file.
 If components of an application communicate via a serial protocol, routing this traffic via the network between machines becomes trivial, and the hardware running some component of a larger system can thus be scaled up completely independent of the other components.